Yolean/kubernetes-mysql-cluster/README.md

 We need to assume a couple of things here.
 First and foremost:
 Production clusters are configured so that the statefulset pods do not go down together.

- * Pods are properly spread across nodes - which this repo can try to test.
+ * Pods are properly spread across nodes.
  * Nodes are spread across multiple availability zones.

-Let's also assume there is monitoring.
+Let's also assume that there is monitoring.
 Any `wsrep_cluster_size` issue (see above), or absence of `wsrep_cluster_size` should lead to a human being paged.

 Rarity combined with manual attention means that this statefulset can/should avoid attempts at automatic [recovery](http://galeracluster.com/documentation-webpages/pcrecovery.html).
-The reason for that is that we can't test for failure modes properly, as they depend on the Kubernetes setup.
+The reason for that being: we can't test for failure modes properly, as they depend on the Kubernetes setup.
-Automatic attempts may appoint the wrong leader, losing writes, or cause split-brain situations.
+Automation may appoint the wrong leader - losing writes - or cause split-brain situations.

 We can however support detection in the init script.

-Scaling down to two instances
+It's normal operations to scale down to two instances
--- actually one instance, but nodes should be considered ephemeral so don't do that -- and up to any number is considered normal operations.
+- actually one instance, but nodes should be considered ephemeral so don't do that - and up to any number of replicas.

 ### phpMyAdmin